Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 RM: And here in the middle of the woods lies the rest of the Capitol’s East Portico- the rest that didn’t make it to the Arboretum.

-CM: To the right of us are basicall stacks and stack of columns that we almost could have walked right by I feel like.
+CM: To the right of us are basically stacks and stacks of columns that we almost could have walked right by I feel like.